The four lectures summarized in this article focus on how to cultivate leadership and how to build a thriving culture.

 If you want to empower people, tell them exactly what to focus on.

-Empowerment paradox: Conditions that allow one individual to empower others undermine the essence of empowerment i.e., one party is superior to another allowing judgment, providing or limiting resources, or withholding information.
+Empowerment paradox: Conditions that allow one individual to empower others to undermine the essence of empowerment i.e., one party is superior to another allowing judgment, providing or limiting resources, or withholding information.
 This results in a lack of true redistribution.

 - Continuous interactive influence on all levels